Deferred Compensation Plan

 Contribution amounts are set by the IRS as shown below.
 Contact your deferred compensation plan representative for more information.

 Deferred Compensation Contributions

 |Item||2023 Contribution||2024 Contributions|

 |Age 50+ Catch-Up Provision||$7,500||$7,500|

 You may participate if you are within 3 years of the year you are eligible to retire under the FRS rules of normal retirement age.
 You may not participate in the same year as your retirement.
 There is a maximum 3-year participation period for those who qualify.
 Participation must be used in consecutive years once begun.
 Contact Employee Benefits for more information.

-Change your deferred compensation contribution amounts at any time throughout the year using the Change Form for Deferred Compensation Contribution (submit by the 25th of the prior month).
+Change your deferred compensation contribution amounts at any time throughout the year using the Change Form for Deferred Compensation Contribution.

 You may only withdraw deferred compensation contributions in the event of: